Occupational Health and Safety

 Preventing serious injuries caused by trapping and entanglement in machinery

 In fiscal 2023, a total of three workers were injured due to trapping and entanglement in machinery.
-While this is two fewer than in the previous fiscal year, accidents are still occurring when people’s hands become trapped in moving parts of machines while attempting unaccustomed tasks, such as repairing machines, that are in operation.
+This is the same as the number for the previous fiscal year.
+Accidents are still occurring when people’s hands become trapped in moving parts of machines while attempting unaccustomed tasks, such as repairing machines, that are in operation.
 Accidents are particularly likely to occur when people are engaged in non-routine activities that are different from their normal tasks.
 We are striving to prevent recurrences by ensuring that workers always switch off machinery before working on it, and by implementing hardware-related countermeasures, such as risk assessments of the machinery used and modifications to prevent hand trapping accidents.
 We are also improving our software, including the revision of operator manuals, the display of warning signs, the promotion of hazard prediction activities, and the provision of safety education.
 We are also sharing information about work processes and countermeasures across multiple work sites.

 Occupational health and safety training